sstelfox/stelfox.net/content/notes/syslog_ng.md

 message loss is not worth the trade off, but environments under certain compliance requirements may not have the luxury of allowing that trade off.

-You'll need to allow tcp port 6514 outbound in your host's firewall to the logserver to ensure your logs arrive.
+You'll need to allow TCP port 6514 outbound in your host's firewall to the log server to ensure your logs arrive.

 While not required, I highly recommend enabling mark messages (in another section in this document) for all outbound network based destinations to be